dxps/dev-notes/README.md

 ## Dev Notes

-This repo contains short notes related to some topics during the software development journey.
+This repo contains short notes related to some topics encountered during the software development journey.